sourcegraph/handbook/content/departments/engineering/dev/tools/backport.md

 ...
 ```

-2. switch back to the backported branch

-3. rewrite the parent field with the leaf migrations from above in the metadata.yaml file for the migration you want to backport
+2. rewrite the parent field with the leaf migrations from above in the metadata.yaml file for the migration within the backport PR and main.
+Ensure that the main branch is updated to have the same parents as the backport branch at the same time.

-4. sg generate
+3. sg generate

-5. git add, git commit, git push changes to the backported branch.
+4. git add, git commit, git push changes to the backported branch as well as the PR that will merge to main for the drift fix.

-6. Wait for CI to go Green, and merge the backport PR.
+5. Wait for CI to go Green, and merge the PRs.